A Feature Review of

 Chapter 6, for example, examines the fear of being alone.
 This is one of the shorter chapters in the second half of the book; most of the others grow in length.
 Chapters 9, 10, and 11 all range between 20 and 30 pages.
 The subjects of those chapters are weighty—chapter 11 focuses on the fear of the world—but the greater length does not always seem warranted.

 The practices found at the ends of chapters 6–12 can also become repetitive, but only if a person reads the book from cover to cover.
 Many of the practices involve sitting and being still for extended periods of time.
 The practice is a healthy one, but it could challenge a person unaccustomed to self-reflection and introspection.
 Some of the other practices, however, stand out.
 Higgins’s community practice, which he calls “Porch Circles” (179–180), is lovely, achievable, and effective.

 All of the practices Higgins recommend come from the “contemplative tradition” (22).
 In that regard, Higgins’s book is spiritual.
 That spirituality is a broad one, however, and it may not be for every reader, depending on their faith tradition.
 Then again, if the book’s spirituality produces internal angst, it could be perceived as an invitation to personal examination.

 That is an invitation worth accepting.
 “The unexamined life is not worth living,” Socrates supposedly said.
 It is not.
 By questioning the narratives heard in the world and retold in the mind and heart, a person can learn to not only tell truer, more hopeful stories but also live a life that blesses others.
-As Higgins says early in the book, “The best criticism of the bad is the practice of the better” (34).
+As Higgins notes early in the book (quoting Richard Rohr), “The best criticism of the bad is the practice of the better” (34).